heiberik/qti-test-fixer/README.md

 ## Installation

-* In your terminal in your decired folder:
+* In your terminal in your desired folder:
 * $ git clone https://github.com/heiberik/qti-test-fixer
 * $ cd ./qti-test-fixer
 * $ npm install